Ibibio language: Vowels

 In some dialects (e.g. Ibiono), /ɪ, ʉ, ə/ occur as phonemes distinct from /i, u, o/.

 Tones

-Ibibio has five tones: high, mid, rising, falling and low.
-A word can mean two or more different things based on the tone ascribed to it.
+Ibibio has five phonemic tones: high, mid, rising, falling and low.

 Orthography

+Ibibio names

+Ibibio names are traditionally significant, often carrying deep meanings and cultural relevance.
+These names are typically given based on various factors, including the circumstances of birth, family history, and the spiritual or moral qualities parents hope to impart to their children.
+Below are some notable Ibibio names and their meanings.